chromaui/learnstorybook.com/content/intro-to-storybook/react/ja/screen.md

 };

 /*
- * AsyncThunkを使ってリモートエンドポイントからタスクを取得します。
+ * Creates an asyncThunk to fetch tasks from a remote endpoint.
- * Redux Toolkitのthunkについて詳しくはドキュメントを参照してください:
+ * You can read more about Redux Toolkit's thunks in the docs:
  * https://redux-toolkit.js.org/api/createAsyncThunk
  */
 + export const fetchTasks = createAsyncThunk('todos/fetchTodos', async () => {